G-Research/HiddenWindow/CONTRIBUTING.md

 ### Reporting Bugs

 - Check if the bug has already been reported in the [Issues](https://github.com/G-Research/HiddenWindow/issues) section.
-- If not, create a new issue with a clear title and description.
+- If not, create a new issue with a clear title and description, following the [issue template](.github/ISSUE_TEMPLATE/bug_report_form.yaml).
 - Include as much relevant information as possible, such as:
   - Steps to reproduce the issue
   - Expected behavior